Eat the Whales!

 The Post-WWII Golden Age

-The High-IQ Era: In Japan, whale meat provided ~50% of animal protein.
-In Britain it was sold as an unrationed high-protein food.
-This peak Balenine consumption correlates directly with the steepest rise in measured intelligence ever recorded (Sanada, 2015).
+The High-IQ Era: In the lean years after World War II, whale meat was not a niche delicacy.
+It was survival.
+In Japan, whale meat provided nearly 50% of all animal protein consumed; a generation literally grew up on whale meat in school lunches.
+In Britain, whale meat was sold as an unrationed, high‑protein alternative.
+This peak of Balenine consumption directly correlates with the steepest, broadest rise in measured intelligence ever recorded (Sanada, 2015).

 Subverting the IWC